The depth and breadth of the enrichment curriculum supports the development of the whole child.

 Riverside Presbyterian Day School is also the host site for many national and local performance groups.
 Through the exposure to music that these programs offer, our students are enriched and inspired to reach new heights in music!

-Two times per week, our 5-6 Grade students are given in-depth instruction on playing the recorder, various barred and non-pitched percussion instruments, composing their own pieces, improvising with style, and singing skillfully.
+Two times per week, our 5th and 6th Grade students are given in-depth instruction on playing the recorder, various barred and non-pitched percussion instruments, composing their own pieces, improvising with style, and singing skillfully.
 They showcase their talents in several performances throughout the year both on and off campus.
 Riverside Presbyterian Day School graduates have the music theory skills they need to accurately sight-read musical notation and they have the experience they need to perform comfortably with any musical ensemble of their choice.

 We pray, we sing, we learn to share the love of God.

-Riverside Presbyterian Day School was founded by Riverside Presbyterian Church over 60 years ago as an educational outreach to Jacksonville families.
+Riverside Presbyterian Day School was founded by Riverside Presbyterian Church seventy years ago as an educational outreach to Jacksonville families.
 The founders of RPDS wished to ensure that the education provided here would be challenging both academically and spiritually.
 The school maintains this history and though now separately incorporated, still remains a close partner in ministry with the church.
 From its earliest days, the mission and philosophy of an RPDS education have included a weekly student-led chapel service along with student singing performances in the sanctuary of the church.
 This weekly service is well-attended by the entire RPDS community.
 Parents, friends and grandparents are always welcome.
 Chapel is a joyful time for us as a faith based school to share fellowship and God’s love with one another.

-All RPDS children 3 years -6th grade, participate in a weekly Bible class.
+All RPDS children 3 years -6th Grade, participate in a weekly Bible class.
 These classes bring Scripture to life through developmentally sensitive forms of drama, singing, storytelling, puppetry, role-playing and interactive games.
 Our spiritual formation classes share God’s message of love through children’s prayer and guidance lessons which are designed to nurture the social-emotional and spiritual needs of our students.

 Teaching children to be fit for life.

 At RPDS we believe strongly that children need daily play and physical education.
-In 2010 over a half of a million dollars were raised to support this belief and The Rice Sports Zone was built.
+In 2010 over a half million dollars were raised to support this belief and The Rice Sports Zone was built.
 Nestled under the oak trees this 3 acre site is centrally located on campus and includes a large playing field encircled with a double lane rubberized running track, lighted basketball courts, play structures and tables for daily outdoor lunch and social time.
 The Rice Sports Zone is where health and wellness are lived each day and children learn to be fit for life.

 The RPDS Physical Education program promotes success at each child’s individual ability level.
 Two full time Physical Education coaches mindfully design creative games, fitness activities, and sports lessons that teach the skills of physical fitness, life sports and health.
 A hallmark of the RPDS physical education program is that during physical education classes students are engaged by sequentially moving through enjoyable “stations” which are physically active, build dexterity and promote large muscle coordination.
 The program also includes concentrated themed units which focus on individual sports, team sports, body movement, personal goal-setting and nutrition.
-Our Physical Education program begins in Kindergarten and provides the developmental foundation of knowledge, skill and dispositions related to movement and physical activity for children through the sixth grade.
+Our Physical Education program begins in Kindergarten and provides the developmental foundation of knowledge, skill and dispositions related to movement and physical activity for children through the 6th Grade.

 Our coaches take a family approach to staying fit for life.
 Throughout the school year they provide training sessions for local running races and child age triathlons.
 It is exciting when our families come together in support of their children’s physical accomplishments at school and within the community.
 The coaches’ commitment and enthusiasm towards training teaches our students to set goals, persevere and be confident.
 At RPDS, all students are encouraged to develop motor skills, identify movement concepts and and maintain a health-enhancing level of physical fitness for life.